 Atrial fibrillation (AF) is the most common sustained cardiac rhythm disorder with a prevalence ≈15% in older than 65 years and ≈1-2% in the overall population (1-3).
 The risk of stroke and thromboembolism is 5-fold higher in AF and thus an important proportion of patients require oral anticoagulation (OAC) therapy (4-6).
 This risk of stroke and thromboembolism is estimated by using the CHADS2 and CHA2DS2-VASc scores (7, 8), as recommended in most guidelines.

-OAC, including both Vitamin K Antagonists (VKAs) and Direct Oral Anticoagulants (DOACs), has demonstrated to reduce stroke/systemic embolism and mortality risks compared to control or placebo treatments (6, 9).
-For example VKAs reduce stroke risk by 64% and mortality risk by 26% compared to control or placebo treatments (10).
-However, the DOACs, which include a direct thrombin inhibitor (dabigatran) and three factor Xa inhibitors (rivaroxaban, apixaban, and edoxaban) (11-14). have showed a clear benefit over warfarin in preventing ischaemic stroke, haemorrhagic stroke and intracranial haemorrhage (ICH) (15-17).
-DOAC use has therefore been increasing globally, although regional differences are evident (18, 19).(20, 21)
+The use of OACs, including both Vitamin K Antagonists (VKAs) and Direct Oral Anticoagulants (DOACs), has been demonstrated to reduce stroke/systemic embolism and mortality when compared to control or placebo treatments (6, 9).
+For example, VKAs reduce stroke risk by 64% and mortality risk by 26%, compared to control or placebo treatments (10).
+The DOACs, which include a direct thrombin inhibitor (dabigatran) and three factor Xa inhibitors (rivaroxaban, apixaban, and edoxaban), were non-inferior to warfarin for preventing stroke/systemic embolism in their pivotal clinical trials, but thes rate of intracranial haemorrhage (ICH) in their respective trials ranged from 0.23%/year to 0.49%/year for the DOACs, compared to 0.74%/year to 0.85%/year for warfarin (11-14).
+Importantly, DOACs have shown a clear benefit over warfarin with regard to lower risks of haemorrhagic stroke and ICH (15-17).
+Hence, DOAC use has therefore been increasing globally, although some regional differences are evident (18, 19).
+Nevertheless, OAC underuse, premature discontinuation and non-adherence are common, and independently associated with higher stroke risk and all-cause mortality (20, 21).
+Important efforts to improve OAC prescription uptake and appropriate use are needed [ref].

-Despite the well-known benefits of oral anticoagulation, hemorrhagic complications are common, and indeed there is an inherent risk of bleeding with this therapy, irrespectively of the anticoagulant used.
-However, ICH is rare but severe, and oral anticoagulants related ICHs lead to poorer clinical outcomes and are more disabling and lethal than non-related oral anticoagulants ICHs (22-24).
+Despite the well-known benefits of oral anticoagulation, there is an inherent risk of bleeding with this therapy, irrespective of the anticoagulant type used.
+However, ICH is rare but severe, and oral anticoagulants related ICHs lead to poorer clinical outcomes and are more disabling and lethal than ICH that is non-related to OACs (22-24).

 Given the current lack of high-quality evidence, decision-making on resuming oral anticoagulant after ICH is challenging.
-In the present review article, we provide an overview of the management of oral anticoagulant-associated ICH and treatment reversal strategies, including specific and non-specific reversal agents as well as a discussion about the resumption of OAC and the optimal timing.
+In the present review article, we provide an overview of the management of OAC-associated ICH and treatment reversal strategies, including specific and non-specific reversal agents as well as a discussion about the resumption of OAC and the optimal timing for the latter.

 Intracranial hemorrhage: Implications, severity and risk factors

-As mentioned above, ICH is the most feared complication in AF patients taking OAC therapy, and could be particularly devastating in this population.
-This term encompasses bleeding inside different intracranial compartments, including intraparenchymal, subdural, epidural, and subarachnoid hemorrhages.
-ICH needs to be controlled as soon as possible, otherwise the potential consequences of bleed could be severe, i.e. stupor or coma, permanent neurological deficit and even death, with 30-day mortality rates ≈50% (25, 26).
+As mentioned above, ICH is the most feared complication in AF patients taking OAC therapy, and could be clinically devastating due to its high mortality (approximately 50% at 30 days) and post-ICH disability (25, 26).The term ‘intracranial haemorrhage’ encompasses bleeding inside different intracranial compartments, including intraparenchymal (or intracerebral), subdural, epidural, and subarachnoid hemorrhages (Figure 1).

-Regarding this particular outcome, mortality rates after an ICH are highly different among studies and could range from 46% to 68% (27).
+Mortality rates after an ICH are highly variable between studies, ranging from 46% to 68% (27).
 For example, in-hospital mortality is about 20%-30% in anticoagulated AF patients (28, 29).
-In the overall population or non-anticoagulated patients, ICH has a 30-day mortality rate ranging from 25% to 52% (30-33).
-However, despite that ICH leads to poor survival rates, it is well known that this are worse in those patients taking OAC (34).
+In the overall population or non-anticoagulated patients, ICH has a 30-day mortality ranging from 25% to 52% (30-33).
+With respect to poor survival rates in ICH, these are worse in those patients taking OAC (34).